s0crates-eth/bon-nft-staking/README.md

 # bon-nft-staking

 # @DEV NOTES

->> do now
-A. test out rewards contract with my setup
+> Do now: test out rewards contract with my setup
 1. make dummy token on Mumbai
 2. make dummy nfts on mumbai; use this as a change to clean out and put in place holders to package
 3. deploy dummy staking contract